 Brunello di Montalcino, Vigneto Poggio Doria, 2015.
 14%

-Poggio Doria is a vineyard selection Cru, from the Oria vineyard at Casale del Bosco, in the far northwest of the DOCG.
+Poggio Doria is a vineyard selection Cru from the Oria vineyard at Casale del Bosco, northwest of the DOCG.
 It’s a heavily wooded area with a cooler microclimate, and it’s susceptible to frost.
 There’s also fog, which can slow down grape ripening.
 It has cooling dry winds from the north, which promote aromatics in the grapes and dries the shallow soil out.
 Replanting the vineyards was after a detailed soil analysis in 1993, which found 25 different examples at Casale, including sands and clays.
 The subsoil in places also contains Jasper, a dark quartz material.
 The altitude is 260 metres.

 Poggio Doria means “the golden hilltop”, with free-draining and Jasper-rich sand and clay soils.
-It faces west, so gets the afternoon and evening sun.
+It faces west, so it gets the afternoon and evening sun.
 The resultant wine is lighter coloured and softer, yet with more aromatic intensity, elegance and complexity.

 In the glass, the wine is ruby red, with garnet highlights.
 It’s highly aromatic, with red berry fruit, cloves and a savoury note.
 The elegant palate has exquisite balance, with fleshy red and black fruits and a balsamic finish.
 The tannins are still a little chewy, as this wine is for the long term.
 Ideally needs another 2-3 years and will go on ageing beautifully for decades, if you can resist.
 Champagnes and Chateaux £78.50